anonmos/fullcontact-electron/README.md

 1. Run `npm run build-mac`
 2. Visit the `bin/macOS/fullcontact-electron-darwin-x64` directory and find `fullcontact-electron.app`.
 This can be distributed to other users as a complete package.
-3. Place `fullcontact-electron.app` in the `Applications` directory of the target Mac
+3. Place `fullcontact-electron.app` in the `Applications` directory of the target Mac.
 4. You should now be able to run the app normally on that Mac.

 _Note:_ There are several caviats here:

 1. These instructions are for building for macOS on a Mac.
 You may have to figure out how to build on your target machine on your own.
-To do so, I recommend using [electron-packager](https://github.com/electron-userland/electron-packager)
+To do so, I recommend using [electron-packager](https://github.com/electron-userland/electron-packager).
 2. The binary for `electron-packager` may need to be installed globally in order to run `step 1` above.
 To do this, run `npm install -g electron-packager`

 ## Developers -- Contributing